Youth Mental Health: A Reality Check

 Here are some quick facts to understand the dire straits young people are experiencing:

-- By 2018, suicide became the second leading cause of death for young people aged 10-24—this stands true today and led to the American Academy of Pediatrics, American Academy of Child and Adolescent Psychiatry and Children’s Hospital Association declaring youth mental health a national emergency in 2021.
+• By 2018, suicide became the second leading cause of death for young people aged 10-24.
+This stands true today and led to the American Academy of Pediatrics, the American Academy of Child and Adolescent Psychiatry and the Children’s Hospital Association declaring youth mental health a national emergency in 2021.

-- 3 million young people across the U.S. experienced serious thoughts of suicide in 2020 (NAMI).
+• 3 million young people across the U.S. experienced serious thoughts of suicide in 2020.

 What YOU Can Do

-Whether you’re a parent, grandparent, family member, neighbor, church member, coach, teacher, or even a stranger, there are things you can do to support the mission in helping the young people around you.
+Whether you are a parent, grandparent, family member, neighbor, church member, coach, teacher or even a stranger, there are actions you can take to support the young people around you.

 Educating ourselves and raising awareness is a great place to start.
 By acknowledging the challenges faced and looking for solutions, we can all take part in changing these staggering statistics.
-In honor of Children’s Mental Health Awareness Week, DLC is offering a variety of free, virtual presentations, on Thursday, May 11th.
-See below for the presentation schedule and register at DLCenters/org/events (or scan QR code?).
+In honor of National Children’s Mental Health Awareness Day, DLC is offering a variety of free, virtual presentations, on Thursday, May 11th.
+See below for the presentation schedule and register at DLCenters.org/events.

 - Building the Foundation: Infant Mental Health

-- This presentation will feature an overview of the cognitive changes that occur in the brains of children ages birth-3 years.
+This presentation will feature an overview of the cognitive changes that occur in the brains of children ages birth to 3 years.
 Participants will learn about 10 developmental leaps and strategies to incorporate into their interaction with young children.
 Self-care tips and emotion management techniques will be discussed and additional resources, both nationally and locally, will be provided.